dagda1/cuttingedge/packages/react-fetcher/README.md

 Yes, because I am frustrated with what is out there.

-Packages like [react-query](https://github.com/tannerlinsley/react-query/blob/master/examples/basic/src/index.js#L41) are excellent, but they are so ridiculously complicated when all I want to do is to call an endpoint.
-I need to spend time learning how to configure a React context and a whole bunch of other stuff when all I want to do is give a function a URL and, I am good to go.
+Packages like [react-query](https://github.com/tannerlinsley/react-query/blob/master/examples/basic/src/index.js#L41) are excellent, but they are becoming quite bloated and complicated when all I want to do is to call an endpoint.
+I need to spend time learning how to configure a custom React context and a whole bunch of other stuff when all I want to do is give a function a URL and, I am good to go.

 Here are some other annoyances: